 Personal details: including gender and date of birth

 Special category data: Specific eye history, including vision prescriptions and previous eye surgery: These are collected to inform your treatment path.
 General health conditions and allergies: These are collected to inform your treatment path.
-Race and ethnicity: We collect this information as some eye conditions are more common in certain ethnicities such as Keratoconus; this data is taken at the stage of an individual becoming a patient.

 Payment or credit card information: this is taken at the point of booking appointments.
-Finance applications are securely submitted, processed and housed within V12’s online portal.

 Personal preferences: including your marketing and cookie preferences, IP addresses, referrer headers, data identifying your web browser and version, and web beacons and tags.
 When interacting with our Sites, data is automatically collected and shared with The Company by the technology platforms providing the experience.
 For example, your web browser or mobile device may share certain data with The Company as those devices interact with our Sites.
 More information about these practices is included in the Cookies and Pixel Tags section below.